 computers are usually too slow, and

 snappy response times enhance usability.
 Human memory decays rapidly, so people might forget some of what they were doing while waiting for a slow computer.

 Further, while young users are notoriously impatient, even older users won’t linger long on a slow site.

 Caveats enough, I hope; a snappier user experience is almost always better.

 That said, there is such a thing as too fast.
-My latest example came a few days ago when we were user-testing tablet applications for the next update of our courses on Mobile Apps for Touchscreens and Visual Design for Mobile and Tablet: The user repeatedly failed to connect to the correct WiFi network, because she repeatedly touched the wrong entry in the list.
+My latest example came a few days ago when we were user-testing tablet applications for the next update of our courses on Usability of Mobile Websites and Apps and Visual Design for Mobile and Tablet: The user repeatedly failed to connect to the correct WiFi network, because she repeatedly touched the wrong entry in the list.

 Making such a mistake once might be excused as an example of the inherent problem in gestural interfaces — that people sometimes touch a spot that’s a bit off the target.